Rasic2/gvasp/docs/source/functions/movie/md.rst

    :maxdepth: 2
    :caption: Contents:

-One can use :program:`QVasp` to visualize the molecule dynamics (MD) trajectory, only need run the command below:
+One can use :program:`GVasp` to visualize the molecule dynamics (MD) trajectory, only need run the command below:

 .. code-block:: bash

-    QVasp movie md
+    gvasp movie md

 and the :file:`movie.arc` will output in the workdir.